George Floyd death: The groups trying to ensure violent unrest continues

 But there's no doubt its sympathisers are also revelling in the wave of destruction and violence sweeping the country.

-Mark Bray, a historian at Rutgers University and author of the book Antifa: The Anti-Fascist Handbook, told Associated Press that it's unclear what specific role the movement is playing.
+Mark Bray, a historian at Rutgers University and author of the book Antifa: The Anti-Fascist Handbook, told AP that it's unclear what specific role the movement is playing.

 "The radical left is much bigger than Antifa – much, much bigger – and the number of people who are participating in the property destruction are much, much bigger than the radical left," Bray told AP.